jacklam718/react-native-modals/README.md

 </span>

 ## BREAKING CHANGE
-Has a lot of backward incompatible changes in `v0.16.0`.
-Please, Read the Docs before upgrading to `v0.16.0`
+A lot of backward incompatible changes in `v0.19.3`.
+Please, Read the Docs before upgrading to `v0.19.3`

 ## Installation